AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 ### Customer Managed Storage

 Forms as a Cloud Service provide options to store content in an external storage system such as Blob Store, Database, or a storage service.
 You can also store in-process Workflows data (AEM Workflow Variables data) that contains Sensitive Personal Data (SPD) elements in a customer-managed repository for secure processing.
-Adobe recommends to store sensetive data on customer managed storages only.
+Adobe recommends storing sensitive data on customer managed storages only.

 You can use the **Unified Storage Connector** to connect to Blob Storage and **Form Data Model** to connect to  databases or backend services (RESTful, SOAP, and more).

 ### Document Services

-Document services capabilities provide three service:
+Document services constitues of the following:

 * **Output Service (Communications - Document Generation APIs)** helps create brand-approved, personalized, and standardized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.

 * **Assembler Service (Communications - Document Manipulation APIs)** helps combine, rearrange, and validate PDF documents.

-* **formsDorService** helps generate Document of Record (DoR)
+* **formsDorService** helps generate Document of Record (DoR).

 ### Cloud Manager